 If you didn’t exercise before becoming pregnant there are lots of different things you can do to be more active into your everyday life.
 Exercising during pregnancy is likely to give you more energy, help you sleep better and improve your mood.

 However you choose to get active, you’re more likely to stick with it if you do something you enjoy.
-Some people like to do an organised exercise class or sport, while others prefer to find ways of being more active as part of their daily routine.
-Or you may decide to do a bit of both.

-1. Walk instead of taking the bus, or get off a stop early.
+1. Walk instead of taking the bus, or get off a stop early

 3. Climb the stairs instead of getting the lift

-5. If you have other children, walk them to school, nursery or toddler group if it’s not too far.
+5. If you have other children, walk them to school, nursery or toddler group if it’s not too far

 Walking is great way to exercise during pregnancy - it has no impact on your joints, doesn't need any special equipment and you can slow down as your bump gets bigger.
-Adding walking to part of your normal routine will turn it into an activity that happens automatically without you having to think about it.
+Adding walking to part of your normal routine will turn it into an activity that happens without you having to think about it.

-6. If you’re doing the housework, switch on some music and put lots of energy into it.
+6. If you’re doing the housework, switch on some music and put lots of energy into it

-7. Take the dog for an extra walk.
+7. Take the dog for an extra walk

-If you have one!
+If you have one that is.

 8. Do some gardening

-9. Have a dance to your favourite music.
+9. Have a dance to your favourite music

 It’s fun and it’s a low-impact way to exercise.